 The Memorial and Memorial Museum are places of solemn reflection dedicated to honoring and remembering the tragic events and the overwhelming loss of innocent life that occurred at this location and others on September 11, 2001 and February 26, 1993.
 Given the unique nature of the site and the tragedy that occurred here, proper decorum, personal behavior, and conduct is required from all visitors at all times in order to provide the entire visiting public with respect, and an equal opportunity to have an enriching and meaningful experience.

-k.
-Willfully defacing, destroying, or damaging 9/11 Memorial & Museum property
+- Willfully defacing, destroying, or damaging 9/11 Memorial & Museum Property

-l.
-Eating, chewing gum, or drinking inside the Memorial Museum, except in the café area (second floor inside the Museum pavilion), or in designated areas during 9/11 Memorial & Museum–sponsored events
+- Eating, chewing gum, or drinking inside the Memorial Museum, except in the café area (2nd floor inside the Museum Pavilion), or in designated areas during 9/11 Memorial & Museum-sponsored events

-s.
-Engaging in expressive activity that has the effect, intent, or propensity to draw a crowd of onlookers, except the 9/11 Memorial will allow visitors:
+- Engaging in expressive activity that has the effect, intent or propensity to draw a crowd of on-lookers, except the 9/11 Memorial will allow visitors:

-i.
-With a valid Memorial permit to perform musical works on the Memorial plaza for a 20-minute period on one designated day each month in the spring, summer, and fall provided that there is no sound amplification and groups are smaller than 50 people (Note: a $35 nonrefundable permit-application fee will be charged)
+- With a valid Memorial permit to perform musical works on the Memorial Plaza for a 20 minute period on one designated day each month in the spring, summer and fall provided that there is no sound amplification and groups are smaller than 50 people (Note: a $35 non-refundable permit application fee will be charged)

-ii.
-With a valid Memorial permit who are active members of the United States Armed Forces to conduct commissioning (enlistment) and reenlistment ceremonies on the Memorial plaza; and
+- With a valid Memorial permit who are active members of the United States Armed Forces to conduct commissioning (enlistment) and re-enlistment ceremonies on the Memorial Plaza; and

-iii.
-With a valid Memorial permit who are active members of the United States Armed Forces, veterans and first responders to hold official ceremonies on the plaza provided that the group is limited to 50 people.
+- With a valid Memorial permit who are active members of the United States Armed Forces, veterans and first responders to hold official ceremonies on the Plaza provided that the group is limited to 50 people.

 XVI.
 Prohibited Items

-a.
-Any item deemed inappropriate by 9/11 Memorial staff
+- Any item deemed inappropriate by 9/11 Memorial Staff

-b.
-Marking instruments including spray paint, liquid paint, markers, glass cutters, and/or other implements that could be used to mark, dye/color, scratch, gouge, or otherwise deface property by mechanical or chemical means
+- Marking instruments including spray paint, liquid paint, markers, glass cutters and/or other implements that could be used to mark, dye/color, scratch, gouge or otherwise deface property by mechanical or chemical means

-d.
-Weapons and tools including firearms, knives, and cutting tools; realistic replicas of firearms; disabling chemicals like mace, pepper spray, tear gas, chlorine, liquid bleach, or compressed gasses or other potentially dangerous instruments; armaments or devices which can cause bodily harm to visitors, 9/11 Memorial & Museum Staff, or others, and/or physical harm to 9/11 Memorial & Museum property; or any items specifically prohibited to possess as per New York State Penal Code
+- Weapons and tools including firearms, knives, cutting tools, realistic replicas of firearms, disabling chemicals like mace, pepper spray, tear gas, chlorine, liquid bleach or compressed gasses or other potentially dangerous instruments; armaments or devices which can cause bodily harm to visitors, 9/11 Memorial & Museum Staff, or others, and/or physical harm to 9/11 Memorial & Museum Property; or any items specifically prohibited to possess as per New York State Penal Code

 XVII.
 Photography, Videography, and Audio Recordings

-The following are prohibited on all 9/11 Memorial & Museum property, unless otherwise authorized by the 9/11 Memorial & Museum’s External Affairs or Institutional Advancement Departments:
+The following are prohibited on all 9/11 Memorial & Museum Property, unless otherwise authorized by the 9/11 Memorial & Museum’s Communications & Digital Media or External Affairs & Strategy Departments:

-b.
-Using cameras and/or audio-recording devices in any security screening area, other restricted areas, or in internal offices
+- Using cameras and/or audio recording devices in any security screening area, other restricted areas, or in internal offices

-c.
-Using tripods and/or professional camera and/or audio-recording equipment
+- Using tripods and/or professional camera and/or audio recording equipment

-d.
-If professional camera and/or audio-recording equipment is officially authorized for use on 9/11 Memorial & Museum property, then it is done so onsite at the discretion of 9/11 Memorial & Museum security staff.
+- If professional camera and/or audio recording equipment is officially authorized for use on 9/11 Memorial & Museum Property, then it is done so on-site at the discretion of 9/11 Memorial & Museum Security Staff.

-a.
-All camera and/or audio recording equipment, including tripods, are subject to security screening pursuant to Section VI Security Screening and are permissible inside the Memorial Museum at the discretion of 9/11 Memorial & Museum security staff.
+- All camera and/or audio recording equipment, including tripods, are subject to security screening pursuant to Section VI Security Screening and are permissible inside the Memorial Museum at the discretion of 9/11 Memorial & Museum Security Staff.

-c.
-The use of a flash is prohibited in all Memorial Museum areas at all times.
+- The use of a flash is prohibited in all Memorial Museum areas, at all times.

 Photography, videography, and audio recording is prohibited in the following Memorial Museum areas: